The Best Lego Movies to Watch Before Ninjago

 GET IT HERE

-Many fans of Lego are huge fans of the Bionicle series, though I thought I would only stick one on the list and start with it for a couple reasons.
+Many fans of LEGO are huge fans of the Bionicle series, though I thought I would only stick one on the list and start with it for a couple of reasons.

-Bionicle is cool, but it tends to be more “cool” and focus less on the campy humor and self-awareness we love so much from our Lego satires, so this one, though decent, tends to be appreciated more by the 10-14-year-old boy range, where most Lego stuff appeals to all ages, from 1-99.
+Bionicle is cool, but it tends to be more “cool” and focus less on the campy humor and self-awareness we love so much from our LEGO satires, so this one, though decent, tends to be appreciated more by the 10-14-year-old boy range, where most LEGO stuff appeals to all ages, from 1-99.

-Bionicle was an impressive rebranding when Lego needed it most, though, so the series deserves a shout-out here to kick things off, though it looks novice compared to what we get these days.
+Bionicle was an impressive rebranding when LEGO needed it most, though, so the series deserves a shout-out here to kick things off, though it looks novice compared to what we get these days.

-2. Lego Star Wars: Revenge of the Brick
+2. LEGO Star Wars: Revenge of the Brick

-I could honestly have put all the Lego Star Wars movies and shorts and TV shows on here and would have been happy, but I thought it best to give the readers a wider variety of Lego movies to choose from than just Star Wars satires.
+I could honestly have put all the LEGO Star Wars movies and shorts and TV shows on here and would have been happy, but I thought it best to give the readers a wider variety of LEGO movies to choose from than just Star Wars satires.

 But as far as Star Wars satires go, Revenge of the Brick takes the somewhat crappy prequels and makes them far more amusing and enjoyable.
-I tend to hold this one in such high regard because it took the crappy prequels and made them interesting (in Lego form) and that would’ve seemed impossible to me.
+I tend to hold this one in such high regard because it took the crappy prequels and made them interesting (in LEGO form) and that would’ve seemed impossible to me.

-3. Lego Hero Factory: Rise of the Rookies
+3. LEGO Hero Factory: Rise of the Rookies

 GET IT HERE

-The Lego Hero Factory line is a lot like the Bionicle line in the sense that it seems to be more about badass robots who really don’t look very Lego-esque conquering the galaxy from any impending threats, and it is a show so calling it a movie is pushing it…but people like this, so it makes the list.
+The LEGO Hero Factory line is a lot like the Bionicle line in the sense that it seems to be more about badass robots who really don’t look very LEGO-esque conquering the galaxy from any impending threats, and it is a show so calling it a movie is pushing it…but people like this, so it makes the list.

-Again, a little cool and intense and not quite the Lego vibe many fans of Lego go for, but I couldn’t make a list of Lego movies and not include the Hero Factory line because it truly had an impact on the male fan base.
+Again, a little cool and intense and not quite the LEGO vibe many fans of LEGO go for, but I couldn’t make a list of LEGO movies and not include the Hero Factory line because it truly had an impact on the male fan base.

-4. Lego Star Wars: Bombad Bounty
+4. LEGO Star Wars: Bombad Bounty

 I don’t care how short it is, I don’t care that I put it higher than full-length movies.
 I just personally found Bombad Country awesome because not only am I a Star Wars fan, but I am a HUGE Boba Fett fan, so to see him get the fan service he deserves in this short made me really happy.
-And sorry to say but Jar-Jar works way better as a Lego than a CG character.
+And sorry to say but Jar-Jar works way better as a LEGO than a CG character.

 Related: Best LEGO Star Wars Sets